 Overall, this is one of the best blends by Lumberjack to compliment your brisket with a super savory smack.

 - Infuses delicious flavor into the meal

 - Made in the USA with premium wood

 LumberJack Hickory Pellets

-Next, let’s move on to the Lumberjack 100% hickory pellets that are considered one of the best BBQ grilling pellets of all time.
+Next, let’s move on to the Lumberjack 100% hickory is one of the best pellets for smoking turkey, brisket and ribs.
 But why so?
 What makes them so great among loads of other smoking pellets out there?
 Let’s check that out below.

 - No cheap filler wood included

 - Suitable for any pellet smoker or grill